zymlnlp/Reduced-Row-Echelon-Form/README.md

 # Reduced Row Echelon Form

-Tranform any matrix to its reduced row echelon form
+An algorithm that tranforms any matrix to its reduced row echelon form through Gaussian elimination.